Marie Manthey: Education

-Primary Nursing
+Primary nursing

-Primary Nursing emphasizes continuity of care and acceptance of responsibility for care over a period of time by the patient's Primary Nurse - usually a registered nurse (RN).
-The care team consists of the Primary Nurse and additional staff - a licensed practical nurse (LPN) and/or nursing assistant (NA) - and together they provide complete care for a group of patients within a hospital unit or department.
+Primary nursing emphasizes continuity of care and acceptance of responsibility for care over a period of time by the patient's primary nurse - usually a registered nurse (RN).
+The care team consists of the primary nurse and additional staff - a licensed practical nurse (LPN) and/or nursing assistant (NA) - and together they provide complete care for a group of patients within a hospital unit or department.

-While serving as Assistant Director of Nursing at the University of Minnesota Hospital, Manthey was head of a team of nurses that implemented Primary Nursing in 1968-1969 on Unit 32, an acute medical care ward.
-Manthey was later named Associate Director of Nursing at the University of Minnesota.
+While serving as assistant director of Nursing at the University of Minnesota Hospital, Manthey was head of a team of nurses that implemented primary nursing in 1968–1969 on Unit 32, an acute medical care ward.
+Manthey was later named associate director of Nursing at the University of Minnesota.

-In 1968 Primary Nursing evolved from the work of a team of direct care providers on Unit 32 at the University of Minnesota Medical Center who were experiencing extreme frustration with their chaotic work environment.
+In 1968 primary nursing evolved from the work of a team of direct care providers on Unit 32 at the University of Minnesota Medical Center who were experiencing extreme frustration with their chaotic work environment.
 The result was a nursing delivery system that was "too fragmented and diffuse -- one in which 'everybody's responsible for everything and nobody's responsible for anything'."

-At the time, it was quite revolutionary to allow the nurse providing care for the patient to determine the amount and type of nursing care the patient would receive.
-Nurses had been expected to follow policies and orders rather than making decisions based on their own professional judgment.
+Up to that time, nurses had been expected to follow policies and orders rather than making decisions based on their own professional judgment.
 Nurses providing direct care also did not generally communicate with physicians.
 Instead, patient information was communicated by the unit manager or nurse in charge.
 These individuals served as a go between, transmitting patient information/messages and orders between the nurses providing patient care and the patient's physician.

 "The change to primary nursing eliminated one level of nursing supervision, the traditional team leader, and flattened the well-worn hierarchical structure.
 Each registered nurse on Station 32 assumed 24-hour responsibility and accountability to plan nursing care for a small group of patients.
 The results were positive, totally unplanned and nearly palpable.
 The staff nurse instantly earned, and claimed, the power to make nursing decisions.
 Almost overnight, communication changed to a direct, person-to-person pattern; physicians discussed patients with the nurse caregiver, not the head or charge nurse."